christo/revenge/README.md

 There is currently a terrible performance bottleneck in the front-end rendering causing large binary loads to take a few seconds.
 Fixing it is a pretty high priority.
 It's something dumb and will probably be quick to fix although I can imagine it taking a whole day to find the cause.
+The disassembly and tracing (speculative machine code simulation) together take less than 50ms and initial analysis shows it's something in the rendering although the dev tools were unstable when I checked so I didn't get further at that time.

 ## Architecture